Accenture/mercury/guides/CHAPTER-6.md

 # Spring Boot integration

-While the platform-core foundation code includes a light weight non-blocking HTTP server, you can also turn your application into a regular Spring Boot application.
+While the platform-core foundation code includes a lightweight non-blocking HTTP server, you can also turn your application into a regular Spring Boot application.

 There are two ways to do that: